 A native plant garden in a partly sunny location at Tilly Pond Park

-To join click on the link below to view the steps you can take to maintain a healthy, natural landscape and make your garden a pollinator habitat.
-Stop by the Darien Nature Center or The Gardener’s Center and Florist on 1396, Post Road in Darien, and buy a yard sign that proclaims your commitment to our pollinators!
+Add your property to the Pollinator Pathway and take the pledge to maintain a healthy, natural landscape and make your garden a pollinator habitat.
+Stop by the Darien Nature Center and buy a yard sign that proclaims your commitment to our pollinators!

 Can you go one step further and join the Kiss My Grass - Goodbye program?
 If you keep areas of lawn for its own sake (not used for playing or entertaining for example) we would love you to kiss that grass goodbye and come take some native plants from us to put in its place.
 Yes, we will be giving plants away as long as supplies last!
 We cannot guarantee to fill all the space you make but we can give you a good foundation and as you become more attracted to the plants and realize all you are doing to help our environment and our climate, we can help you source more plants or grow them yourself from seed.
 Simply email us with photos and dimensions of the lawn area you have removed and information as to conditions (e.g. sunny, shady, wet, dry) and we will provide some appropriate plants.

 The Darien Pollinator Pathway is an initiative started by the The Darien Nature Center, The Garden Club of Darien, The Gardener's Center and Florist, Darien Library and the community of Darien

 For more information mail us at email@example.com or friend us on Instagram and Facebook.